emoose/OutRun2006Tweaks/README.md

 ### Features
 **Gameplay:**
-- 120FPS+ support & built-in framelimiter, game can draw at any framerate while game uses 60FPS tickrate
+- 120FPS+ support & built-in framelimiter, allows drawing at any framerate while game uses 60FPS tickrate
 - Restored XInput rumble code from the Xbox release, allowing gear shifts/drifts/crashes/etc to give feedback
 - Xbox Series impulse triggers are supported and can be tweaked inside INI